The Case of the Mysterious Citations: ACKNOWLEDGMENTS

 This work made use of free, public API access to ArXiv, Crossref, dblp, OpenAlex, and the U.S. Department of Energy Office of Science and Technical Information (OSTI).
 The authors would like to thank those organizations for providing those resources.
 Generative AI was used to generate string parsing as API search keys when developing the citation verification tool.

 This work was performed with partial support from the National Science Foundation under Grant Nos.
-CCF-2338077 and CNS-2450092 and the U.S. Department of Energy's National Nuclear Security Administration (NNSA) under the Predictive Science Academic Alliance Program Awards DE-NA0003966, DE-NA0004267.
+CCF-2338077, CNS-2450092, and OIA-2521103 and the U.S. Department of Energy's National Nuclear Security Administration (NNSA) under the Predictive Science Academic Alliance Program Awards DE-NA0003966, DE-NA0004267.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation and the U.S. Department of Energy's National Nuclear Security Administration.